jursonovicst/uds/README.md

 # uds

-Prototype for c and PHP interface over unix domain socket.
-Goal is to let a PHP script answer DNS queries ad hoc, therefore a interface is needed between
+Prototype for c and PHP/Python interface.
+Goal is to let a script answer DNS queries ad hoc.

 client side: